-How to create a family command center for back-to-school.
+How to create a family command center and get organized.

 Learn how to create the perfect family command center, then keep reading for a few bonus organizational hacks to make this schoolyear the best one yet.